Pattuvam: Transport

 The national highway NH 66 passes through Taliparamba junction.
 Goa and Mumbai can be accessed on the north and Cochin and Thiruvananthapuram can be accessed on the south.
 The road to the east of Iritty connects to Mysore and Bangalore.

 The nearest railway station is Payangadi on Mangalore-Palakkad line, which can be accessed by the Pazhayangadi-Taliparamba road.
 Trains are available to almost all parts of India and have scheduled stops at this station.

-There are airports are at Kannur, Mangalore and Calicut.
+There are airports at Kannur, Mangalore and Calicut.